Digitalization, Infrastructure and Vulnerability (SAM500)

 Written exam 6/10 4 Hours Letter grades None permitted

-The course has a continous assessment.
-All assessment parts must be passed to achieve a final grade.
-Evaluation in the subject consists of project work in a group and an individual written exam.
-The project assignment must be carried out as group work.
-The theme for the project assignment can be chosen freely, but must be rooted in the syllabus literature.
-Group-based project work must be submitted through a written report.
-Group supervision will be given outside ordinary teaching.
+Evaluation in the course consists of project work and a written school exam.
+The project assignment has to be delivered as a written essay.
 Candidates who fail project work can retake the project the following year.
 The total grade is by letter.

 Course teacher(s)